 Nashville is SLAM's home, so naturally, our most expansive service opportunities are those we are made familiar with on a daily basis.
-Because we believe the Bible teaches us to love our neighbors, we respond to the needs closest to us and those most in need.
-The demographics that we serve are children, the elderly, and immigrants and refugees (sometimes, those demographics coincide).
+Motivated by the Lord's consistent concern for the vulnerable, our demographics receiving our service are children, the elderly, and immigrants and refugees.

 in imitation of Jesus.